 The proximity effect is the increase in a microphone’s low-end frequency response as the microphone gets closer to a given sound source.
 The closer the sound source is to the microphone, the greater the bass boost!

-Because this effect is predicated on the varying pressure differences between both the front and back of the microphone diaphragm, the effect only takes place in directional microphones.
+Because this effect is predicated on the varying pressure differences between the front and back of the microphone diaphragm, the effect only occurs in directional microphones.

 The rear sides of omnidirectional microphone diaphragms are closed to external sound pressure and sit within small fixed-pressure chambers.
 They do not exhibit proximity effect.